unovue/radix-vue/docs/content/components/alert-dialog.md

 A layer that covers the inert portion of the view when the dialog is open.

-<PropsTable :data="[{
+<PropsTable :data="[
+  {
     name: 'asChild',
     required: false,
     type: 'boolean',
     default: 'false',
-description: 'Change the default rendered element for the one passed as a child, merging their props and behavior.<br><br>Read our <a href=&quot;/guides/composition&quot;>Composition</a> guide for more details.', }]" />
+    description: 'Change the default rendered element for the one passed as a child, merging their props and behavior.<br><br>Read our <a href=&quot;/guides/composition&quot;>Composition</a> guide for more details.', },
+  {
+    name: 'forceMount',
+    type: 'boolean',
+    description: `
+      Used to force mounting when more control is needed.
+Useful when controlling animation with Vue.js animation libraries.
+    `,
+  },
+]" />

 <DataAttributesTable :data="[{
 attribute: '[data-state]',